 Selling your jewelry to a reputable dealer or jewelry buyer can be one of the fastest, most straightforward ways to ensure you’re getting a fair price while doing business in a safe, secure atmosphere.

-They are most likely to know the fair market value of your piece, will pay fairly (their reputation depends upon it) and are generally able to make an offer at first meeting.
+They are most likely to know the fair market value of your piece, will pay fairly (their reputation depends upon it), and are generally able to make an offer at the first meeting.